Open Data GIS Downloads

 Info button

-The info button opens a window containing information about FINDER Online, links to various resources, browser recommendations, and contact information for questions about the application.
+The info button opens a window containing information about FINDER Online.
+It includes links to various resources, browser recommendations, and contact information for questions.

 Search

 Use this tool to find a location by typing in a property address or parcel account ID.
 As you type, a prompt may appear.
-Note that for parcel account ID searches, you will need to include the entire unique ID number, beginning with the two-digit county code.
+Parcel account IDs should be the entire unique ID number with the two-digit county code.
 The formatting of parcel account IDs varies by jurisdiction.
 More information about these can be found here.
-The only time you should use a space when searching by account ID would be between Block and Lot in Baltimore City, if the Block designation is less than five characters.
-You may use the drop-down menu, to the left of the text box, to search by address, parcel account, or both.
+Use a space between Block and Lot when for Baltimore City if the Block is less than five characters.
+You may use the drop-down menu to the left of the text box to search by address, parcel account, or both.

 Zoom